Information & Consent Form

 - The Health & Vitality Centre is committed to ensuring that every measure is in place to minimise the risk of exposure to COVID-19, we cannot guarantee there is no risk to you as a result of attending the clinic.

 People can catch COVID-19 from others who have the virus.
 The disease can spread from person to person through small droplets from the nose or mouth which are spread when a person with COVID-19 coughs or exhales.
 These droplets land on objects and surfaces around the person.
-Other people then catch COVID-19 by touching these objects or surfaces, then touching their eyes, nose or mouth.
-People can also catch COVID-19 if they breathe in droplets from a person with COVID-19 who coughs out or exhales droplets.
+A person can also catch the virus by touching contaminated surfaces if they do not wash their hands.